CemOezcan/metalfi/README.md

             ├── input                   # Meta-data sets
             ├── model                   # Meta-models
             ├── output                  # .csv files of experimental results.
 The content of this folder is used to generate the plots.
+                ├── groups              #
                 ├── importance          # Meta-feature importances
+                ├── models              # .csv files for each research question (q2 - q5).
+This data is used to create the critical differences plots.
                 ├── predictions         # Meta-model performances
-                ├── questions           # .csv files for each research question (q2 - q5).
-This data is used to create the critical differences plots.
-                    ├── q2
-                    ├── q3
-                    ├── q4
-                    ├── q5
                 ├── runtime             # .csv files with the calculation times of each meta-data set ├── selection           # Accuracy scores of base models using different feature selection methods (Part of research question 5)
+                ├── targets             #
             ├── preprocessed            # Preprocessed data sets
-            ├── raw                     # Contains two small data sets ├── visual                  # Contains all plots
+            ├── raw                     # Contains two small data sets

         ├── src                         # Source code
-            ├── data                    # Scripts that handle the data ├── meta                # Meta-data related scripts
-                    ├── importance      # Meta-target related scripts
-            ├── model                   # Contains scripts that train and evaluate meta-models ├── visual                  # Scripts that visualize the generated data ├── .gitignore
+            ├── metadata                # Scripts that handle the meta-data ├── model                   # Contains scripts that train and evaluate meta-models ├── .gitignore
     ├── requirements.txt
     ├── start.py